-IDENTIFYING PUPILS WITH SEN AND DISABILITIES
+IDENTIFYING PUPILS WITH SEND AND DISABILITIES

-When deciding whether a pupil has a SEND, the Head of Learning Support/SENCO will carry out a number of individual screening assessments e.g. GL Dyslexic screening assessment, GL Dyscalculia screening assessment, Lucid- Recall (working memory) and the British Picture Vocabulary Scale (BPVS)etc which are selected on the age and difficulties displayed by the pupil.
-The outcomes from the assessments allow the teachers to have a better understanding of the pupil's learning profile.
-The baseline assessments are then used to create SMART targets for the pupil and information is shared with parents, teachers and the pupil.
+When deciding whether a pupil has a SEND, the Head of Learning Support will carry out a number of individual screening assessments e.g. GL Dyslexic screening assessment, GL Dyscalculia screening assessment, Lucid- Recall (working memory) and the British Picture Vocabulary Scale (BPVS) etc which are selected on the age and difficulties displayed by the pupil.
+The outcomes from the assessments allow the Head of Learning Support and teachers to have a better understanding of the pupil's learning profile.